jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/a36ef817-3fae-4abd-b58e-12de46ae3c86)

-A dirty KQL to search for these - this is by no means a complete list there are just far too many tools (477 GenAI tools currently sitting in MDA catalog)
+A dirty KQL :oncoming_police_car: to search for these - this is by no means a complete list there are just far too many tools (477 GenAI tools currently sitting in MDA catalog)
 As per usual the [MDE Bulk IOC Blocklist](https://github.com/jkerai1/SoftwareCertificates/blob/main/Bulk-IOC-CSVs/PotentiallyUngovernedAITools.csv) is downloadable if you need to import the CSVs for whatever reason.
-Audit with below KQL, you can upload the list afterwards to MDE.
+Audit with below KQL :oncoming_police_car:, you can upload the list afterwards to MDE.
 [Instructions here](https://github.com/jkerai1/SoftwareCertificates?tab=readme-ov-file#how-to-upload-the-bulk-ioc-csv-to-mde-bulk-ioc-csvs-folder)

 ```